aykutonol/cito/README.md

 ## Citing
 If you use this package, please cite the following paper:

 [1] [Onol, A. O., Long, P., & Padir, T. (2019).
-Contact-Implicit TrajectoryOptimization Based on a Variable Smooth Contact Model and Successive Convexification.
+Contact-Implicit Trajectory Optimization Based on a Variable Smooth Contact Model and Successive Convexification.
 In _2019 IEEE International Conference on Robotics and Automation (ICRA)_.
 IEEE.](https://arxiv.org/abs/1810.10462 ) [Accepted]